Best design review software in 2026 (for teams that ship faster)

 Why teams use design review tools

-Before design review software:
+Without design review software:

 • Feedback scattered across email, Slack, and spreadsheets

-• Screenshots annotated in separate apps, then shared
+• Screenshots annotated in separate apps, then shared without context

-• Version confusion ("which file is the latest?")
+• Version confusion — "which file is the latest?"

-• Unclear approval status
+• Unclear approval status — who approved what, and when?

-• Slow stakeholder responses
+• Slow stakeholder responses with no accountability

 With design review software:

-• Centralized feedback on the actual design
+• Centralized feedback on the actual design, not a description of it

-• Visual annotations pinned to exact elements
+• Visual annotations pinned to exact elements with technical context

-• Automatic version control and history
+• Automatic version control and revision history

-• Clear approval workflows
+• Clear approval workflows with deadlines and reminders

-• Faster decision-making
+• Faster decision-making with accountability

 Types of design review software